 These courses are weighted in figuring a student’s GPA, on the following scale: A – 5.0 , B – 4.0, C – 3.0, D – 2.0, F – 0.0.

 If a student desires to take an AP test that is not offered as a class, it may be scheduled at the beginning of the year with the Guidance Counselor.

 Dual Credit Courses

 Isle of Wight Academy is pleased and proud to partner with Paul D. Camp Community College and Richard Bland College in order to provide dual credit courses to its students.
 These classes allow students to earn both their high school and college credits at one time.
-Taught by certified community college instructors as an introductory college course, IWA offers the following dual credit courses at present: US History (6 credits), Biology (8 credits), Computer Applications (6 credits), French IV ( 8 credits), Spanish IV (8 credits), Oceanography (8 credits), Economics (6 credits), English (6 credits).
+Taught by certified community college instructors as an introductory college course, IWA offers the following dual credit courses at present: US History (6 credits), French IV ( 8 credits), Spanish IV (8 credits), Economics (6 credits), English (6 credits), and Statistics/Linear Algebra (6 credits).